splunk/public-o11y-docs/gdi/opentelemetry/deployments/deployments-fargate.rst

 Deploy the Splunk Distribution of the OpenTelemetry Collector as a Daemon service in an Amazon ECS with AWS Fargate.
 Unless stated otherwise, the Collector is deployed as a sidecar (additional container) to ECS tasks.
 AWS Fargate is classified as a container, and Fargate metrics are classified as container metrics.

-For an example on how to use the Collector in an ECS Fargate environment to monitor a Java application, see :ref:`deployments-fargate-java.`
+For an example on how to use the Collector in an ECS Fargate environment to monitor a Java application, see :ref:`deployments-fargate-java`.

 Requirements
 ==========================